The Next Wave for Financial Shared Services

 - Service Delivery

 - What model do you use to support services?
-Do you use a shared services center, center of excellence, or a hybrid (Figure 3)?
+Do you use a shared services center, center of expertise, or a hybrid (Figure 3)?

 - How do you balance global locations?